Oliver-BE/transit-gdp-project/README.md

 A percentage of the number of unemployed individuals in the civilian labor force who are counted in the population 16 years and older.

 **`percent_no_insurance_msa`**
-Percentage of the noninstitutionalized civilian population without health insurance coverage.
+Percentage of the non institutionalized civilian population without health insurance coverage.

 **`percent_below_poverty_level`**
 For the years 2010-2017, this variable exists.
 This is the percentage of all people in the United States who have income below the poverty level.